libcord-tech/gauntlet/documentation/quick-start.md

 In this section, you can set the features used for the "Prep" feature.
 #### Password
 Set the password you use for your switchers.
-**This password will only be stored in the extension's storage, it won't be sent anywhere, it is only used for logging into your switchers.** Each switcher must have the same password.
+**This password will only be stored in the extension's storage, it won't be sent anywhere (except for NationStates servers) it is only used for logging into your switchers.** Each switcher must have the same password.
 #### Switchers
 This section is where you input the names of the switchers you'd like to include as part of your prepping.
 Enter each switcher's name, one per line.